napagroup/grape-ui-react/README.md

 * [GemFury](https://gemfury.com/)

 ### Installing
-Add 🍇UI as a dependency to your project
+Add grape-ui as a dependency to your project
 ```bash
 npm install grape-ui-react
 ```

 ### Usage
-Import 🍇UI components into your project
+Import grape-ui components into your project
 ```jsx static
 import { Paragraph } from 'grape-ui-react';
 ```